 Make a note of any disputes and be prepared to examine additional court records for the proceedings.

-If you want your own genealogy research plan template, get a copy of my Research Plan Template and print it out or use it online.
+If you want your own genealogy research plan template, get a copy of my Research Plan Template, print it out or use it online.

 Learn More About Probate Record Research